-PURPOSE
+APPLICATION AND PURPOSE

-Local Development Plans (LDP) are used at Jindee to set minimum design standards for all development.
+This Local Development Plan Report (LDP Report) applies to Local Development Plan No 5.0 for the lots contained in Release 2.
+Local Development Plans (LDPs) are used at Jindee to set minimum design standards for all development.